Soft error: Alpha particles from package decay

 Soft errors became widely known with the introduction of dynamic RAM in the 1970s.
 In these early devices, ceramic chip packaging materials contained small amounts of radioactive contaminants.
 Very low decay rates are needed to avoid excess soft errors, and chip companies have occasionally suffered problems with contamination ever since.
 It is extremely hard to maintain the material purity needed.
 Controlling alpha particle emission rates for critical packaging materials to less than a level of 0.001 counts per hour per cm2 (cph/cm2) is required for reliable performance of most circuits.
 For comparison, the count rate of a typical shoe's sole is between 0.1 and 10 cph/cm2.

+Problems with radioactive contamination of chip packages were causing documented case of UltraSPARC II-based Ultra Enterprise server crashes.
+In this case, SRAM chips of the external CPU cache caused the problems.

 Package radioactive decay usually causes a soft error by alpha particle emission.
 The positive charged alpha particle travels through the semiconductor and disturbs the distribution of electrons there.
 If the disturbance is large enough, a digital signal can change from a 0 to a 1 or vice versa.
 In combinational logic, this effect is transient, perhaps lasting a fraction of a nanosecond, and this has led to the challenge of soft errors in combinational logic mostly going unnoticed.
 In sequential logic such as latches and RAM, even this transient upset can become stored for an indefinite time, to be read out later.
 Thus, designers are usually much more aware of the problem in storage circuits.

 A 2011 Black Hat paper discusses the real-life security implications of such bit-flips in the Internet's Domain Name System.
 The paper found up to 3,434 incorrect requests per day due to bit-flip changes for various common domains.
 Many of these bit-flips would probably be attributable to hardware problems, but some could be attributed to alpha particles.
 These bit-flip errors may be taken advantage of by malicious actors in the form of bitsquatting.

 Isaac Asimov received a letter congratulating him on an accidental prediction of alpha-particle RAM errors in a 1950s novel.